 Ongoing management of Douglas-fir forests is the most effective long-term strategy for reducing tree losses from Douglas-fir beetle.
-Thinning overly dense stands of trees, to reduce the competition between trees, is the most successful forest management strategy to promote tree vigor.
-Options for management include:
+Thinning overly dense stands of trees, to reduce competition and promote tree age and species diversity, is the most successful forest management strategy to promote tree vigor.

-Douglas-fir Beetle (561 KB PDF) – New 2016
+Douglas-fir Beetle (561 KB PDF)

 Colorado Forest Health ReportSelect the button below to view the latest Forest Health Report which provides details on local forest conditions and insect activity.

 Widespread groupings of tree mortality occurred in 2018, in portions of the northern Sawatch Range near the community of Carbondale; northern areas of the La Garita Mountains, south of the community of Gunnison; the Needle Mountains near Lake City; and the San Miguel River drainage around the community of Telluride in the San Juan Mountains.

 - 14,000 acres of forests comprising Douglas-fir were impacted in 2018.